graphql/graphql.github.io/site/learn/Introduction.md

 next: /learn/queries/
 ---

 > Learn about GraphQL, how it works, and how to use it in this series of articles.
 Looking for documentation on how to build a GraphQL service?
 There are libraries to help you implement GraphQL in [many different languages](/code/).
+For an in-depth learning experience with practical tutorials, visit the [How to GraphQL](https://www.howtographql.com) fullstack tutorial website.

 GraphQL is a query language for your API, and a server-side runtime for executing queries by using a type system you define for your data.
 GraphQL isn't tied to any specific database or storage engine and is instead backed by your existing code and data.